Soapbox Science Munich: Did you choose a scientific career or did the scientific career choose you?

 SSM: What was the key event that brought you to the place where you are now?

-SSM: What’s your favorite daily scientific superhero power?
+SSM: What’s your favourite daily scientific superhero power?

 SSM: What is the most exciting aspect of your research?